 Semiotic Constructs in a Design System

-Design systems have been one of the most popular topics of the design discourse of the past year.
+Design systems have been one of the most popular topics of the design discourse of the

 This type of systems have existed for decades, and the industry has shown a renewed interest towards incorporating design systems as part of product foundation.

 Systematic design is just one of the many attempts that have been made at organizing and streamlining complexity.
-If we think of a design system as part of a broader set of communication systems, it’s easy to understand that there are many examples which are not only much greater in scope than any modern design language, but also date back thousands of years.
+If we think of a design system as part of a broader set of communication systems, it’s easy to understand that there are many examples which are not only much greater in scope than any modern design language, but also date back thousands of year-end.